-Only Action Team Leaders and service leaders at registered Be You Learning Communities have access to the dashboard.
+Only Action Team Leaders and school leaders - principals and the like - at registered Be You Learning Communities have access to the Dashboard.
 Talk to your Be You Consultant about providing access to additional leaders if required.

 Form an Action Team